An Upper Limit of Decaying Rate with Respect to Frequency in Deep Neural Network: Conclusion

 \section{Conclusion}

-To understand the limit of the frequency bias in DNNs, we propose a Fourier-domain variational formulation and establish the sufficient and necessary conditions for the well-posedness of the Fourier-domain variational problem, followed by numerical demonstration.
-Our work suggests that there is a upper limit of the decaying rate w.r.t. frequency, i.e., high frequency cannot converge too fast, in order to obtain a nontrivial solution in DNN training, thus, pointing out the intrinsic high-frequency curse.
+To understand the limit of the frequency bias in DNNs, we propose a Fourier-domain variational formulation based on the LFP model and establish the sufficient and necessary conditions for the well-posedness of the Fourier-domain variational problem, followed by numerical demonstration.
+Our work suggests that there is a upper limit of the decaying rate w.r.t. frequency, i.e., high frequency cannot converge too fast, in order to obtain a nontrivial solution in LFP model, thus, pointing out the intrinsic high-frequency curse.
 For two-layer infinite-width neural networks, existing works have shown their solutions are equivalent to the solutions of particular Fourier-domain variational problems \citep{Luotao2020LFP}.
 However, for general non-linear DNNs, this equivalence is only qualitative.

 In addition, our Fourier-domain variational formulation provides a novel viewpoint for modelling machine learning problem, that is, imposing more constraints, e.g., higher regularity, on the model rather than the data (always isolated points in practice) can give us the well-posedness as dimension of the problem increases.
 This is different from the modelling in physics and traditional point cloud problems, in which the model is independent of dimension in general.
 Our work suggests a potential approach of algorithm design by considering a dimension-dependent model for data modelling.